Whoop whoop! This post was shared on Mark’s Daily Apple’s Link Love on April 14, 2013!

-One year and eight months ago, I was honeymooning on the beaches of Aruba, basking in the sun, adventure, Caribbean waters, and love with my new hubby.
+One year and eight months ago, I was honeymooning on the beaches of Aruba, basking in the sun, adventure, and Caribbean waters with my new hubby.

 Our favorite part?

 When you think of Honeymoon food, you might think of foods like:

 - Fresh breads (fluffy croissants with jam, anyone?) and pastries in the morning

 - Delicatessen sandwiches with crunchy kettle chips + strawberry daqueries at lunch

 - Fresh seafood with pasta and a creamy brownie chocolate cheesecake + whipped cream on top (with Happy Anniversary written all over it)